-As the new school year begins, early childhood educators may encounter some challenging behavior as a result of the chaos and uncertainty that many families and children have experienced over the last 18 months of the Pandemic.
-William DeMeo, PhD, author of When Nothing Else Works: What Early Childhood Professionals Can Do to Reduce Challenging Behaviors, shares three strategies for working with children who are displaying defiance or opposition to authority.
+Recognizing early childhood educators may be encountering some challenging behavior as a result of the chaos and uncertainty that many families and children have experienced over the Pandemic, William DeMeo, PhD, author of When Nothing Else Works: What Early Childhood Professionals Can Do to Reduce Challenging Behaviors, shares three strategies for working with children who are displaying defiance or opposition to authority.

 My name is Dr. William J. DeMeo, and I am a developmental school psychologist.
 I have worked with young children for the past 30 years, both in the urban setting and private practice setting, serving young children and families in the greater Cincinnati area.